India highlights its healthcare services at UNSC meet | www.lokmattimes.com

 India on Tuesday (local time) said it has taken a holistic approach towards healthcare and highlighted the Ayushman Bharat scheme saying it is based on the twin pillars --expanding access to primary healthcare services and providing insurance coverage for secondary and tertiary care hospitalization.

-These remarks were made by Ashish Sharma, Counsellor at the UNGA meeting on Global Health and Foreign Policy.
+These remarks were made by Ashish Sharma, Counsellor Permanent Mission of India to the United Nations at the UNGA meeting on Global Health and Foreign Policy.

 "India has taken a holistic approach towards healthcare.
 Ayushman Bharat scheme is based on the twin pillars --expanding access to primary healthcare services and providing insurance coverage for secondary and tertiary care hospitalization," he said.